 An associate degree from Panola College is equivalent to the first two years of a four-year degree, but it is offered at a fraction of the cost charged by state and private universities.
 Panola College graduates transfer to a wide range of four-year institutions that include Stephen F. Austin State University, the University of Texas at Tyler, Texas A&M University, East Texas Baptist University, Louisiana State University, and many others.
-Tuition and fees for the Fall 2018 semester averaged \$2,340 per student.
+Tuition and fees for the Fall 2018 semester averaged

+\$2,340 per student.
 To counteract rising tuition costs and reduce financial barriers for students, a new initiative by administrators and faculty to convert to open educational resources from costly textbooks and supplemental materials is expected to save students over \$1,000 per semester.

 In Fall 2018, Panola College added EDUC 1100 - Learning Framework (cross-listed as PSYC 1100) as a required course in the core curriculum.
 All academic and technical suggested degree plans (degrees and/or certificates) listed in the Panola College Catalog 2019-2020 now include this course.
 For technical programs, the course is listed in the degree or in the certificate as a stepping stone to the degree.
-The only exceptions are Health Science programs such as the Associate Degree Nursing program that is including the course content as part of its orientation and the Occupational Therapy Assisting program that integrates course content throughout their curriculum in order to satisfy their own accreditation requirements.
+The only programs that do not require Learning Framework are the Health Science programs and the Associate of Arts in Teaching (EC6) that do not have flexibility to include the course in their curriculum.
 This course introduces students to college resources and provides strategies for staying motivated, thinking critically and creatively, listening, taking notes, reading and writing in college, preparing for tests, interacting with instructors and classmates, social life in college, and taking control of their health, finances, and future while in college.
-The QEP will focus on implementing the Learning Framework course and assessing student learning and the ability of students to persist to the next semester and progress to various success points.
+The QEP will focus on implementing the Learning Framework course in all programs (except health sciences and AAT) and assessing student learning and student success in the first-year experience course.